dnv-opensource/axtreme/docs/source/introduction.md

 axtreme itself is built on [Ax](https://ax.dev/docs/why-ax.html) and [Botorch](https://botorch.org/docs/introduction).
 This provides out of the box access to best practice Gaussian Processes (GP), experiment management, auto-differentiation and GPU acceleration.

 ## Target Audience
 `axtreme` is intended for users and engineers that are familiar with Python and Tensors.
-Familiarity with Bayesian Optimisation, Gaussian Processes and Acquisition functions is not assumed.
+Familiarity with Bayesian Optimization, Gaussian Processes and Acquisition functions is not assumed.